Nursing as a Calling

 To help students meet the demands of this challenging profession, we have developed programs which include the formative and foundational components of a Covenant education that challenges students to develop an integrated framework for thought and life, for faithfully understanding and pursuing God's callings in every aspect of their lives.
 Students and faculty work together to explore of the implications of Christ's preeminence over all creation in terms of specific academic disciplines as well as in more the more general terms of theology, philosophy, worldviews and the significance of individual human identity in Christ.

 The work of the faculty involved in the program includes both a general mentoring role in helping students to be discerning concerning their calling to be nurses and the responsibility to equip students for such a calling through specific course work.
 The specific course of study at Covenant includes the college's core curriculum and concentrated work in biological and social sciences.
-The specific course work in nursing may differ depending on the program chosen by the students through our partner institutions.

 Pre-Nursing Program Options